 Background and suitability for the role: Michael started his career in 1976 in the food industry working for his family's business, Creamery Fare.
 In 1988, after jointly orchestrating the sale of his family's business to the publicly listed Hazlewood Foods PLC, he joined the music industry.
 He worked on the Royal Philharmonic Orchestra's largest recording project as the executive producer for over 140 classical albums recorded at CTS studios in London.
-In 1995 Michael co-founded Air Music & Media Group PLC (now MBL Plc), which was admitted to trading on the OFEX market (the former name of PLUS, now ICAP) in 2000 and subsequently moved to AIM in 2001.
+In 1995 Michael co-founded Air Music & Media Group PLC (now MBL Plc), which was admitted to trading on the OFEX market (now ICAP) in 2000 and subsequently moved to AIM in 2001.
 Recognising the emerging digital market in 2005, Michael founded the Company.
 Michael oversees the Company's acquisition programme having introduced an acquisition policy for nostalgic audio/visual content and has made over 80 acquisitions to date of small music and TV content catalogues.
 Michael is a serving Justice of the Peace for the West London Local Justice Area.

-Corporate Governance Report - continued For the year ended 31 October 2019
+Corporate Governance Report - continued For the year ended 31 October 2020

-Alice Dyson-Jones, Executive Director
+Alice Dyson, COO

-Term of office: Appointed Managing Director for One Media IP Ltd in October 2016 and then appointed Executive Director for the Group on 21 October 2019
+Term of office: Appointed Managing Director for One Media IP Ltd in October 2016 and then appointed COO for the Group on 21 October 2019.